domino-team/docs/pi/spi.md

 ![Flash mount](src/flash-mount1.jpg)

-**ATTENTION:** If you mount the flash reversed, it will be burned in seconds when powered on.
+**ATTENTION:** If you mount the flash reversed, it will burn in seconds when powered on.

 #Debrick using SPI tile board